Opinion post: Written by Steve Wiggins and Chris Mercer

 It is popular in hunting circles to blame ‘animal rightists’ for hunting’s shortcomings and to throw epithets like ‘radical, extremist, and a threat to conservation.’
 But these labels assume that hunting is conservation.
 The animal welfare movement certainly damages the hunting industry, but whether it damages conservation depends on the proven truth of hunting’s animal welfare claims, and the falsity of hunting propaganda.
 The truth is always subversive of an entity built upon lies.

-Accordingly we would contend that the three major threats to conservation in Africa are:
+Accordingly, we would contend that the three major threats to conservation in Africa are:

-1. The unrelenting growth of the human population which is devouring the wilderness and causing massive habitat loss for wildlife.
+1. The unrelenting growth of the human population is devouring the wilderness and causing massive habitat loss for wildlife.